juliancoffee/lumes-py/README.md

 What can it do?
 ==========

-Simple wrapper around maim and xclip for doing screenshots.
+Simple wrapper around maim and xclip for doing screenshots.</br>
 For help write
 `$ lumes -h`

 Capabilities